deephaven/examples/PrometheusAlerts/README.md

 ### Components

 * `alertmanager/config.yml` - The Prometheus alerts rules.
 This includes the configuration for the webhook alerts destination URL.
-* `all.sh` - Helper script that runs setup, launching, and tear down of the application.
-* `clean.sh` - Helper script that tears down the application.
-This does remove all running docker containers, so don't use this if you have anything you need running.
 * `docker-compose.yml` - Docker compose file that defines both the needed Deephaven and Prometheus docker images.
 * `flask-app/requirements.txt` - Python dependencies for the application.
 * `flask-app/server.py` - The python server that accepts the Prometheus alert webhooks.
-* `install.sh` - Helper script that sets up the dev environment for the application.
 * `prometheus/prometheus.yml` - The Prometheus config file.
 This has been thinned down to handle just the alerts.
 * `prometheus/rules.yml` - The Prometheus alert rules file.
 This includes the configuration for what triggers alerts.
 * `start.sh` - Helper script that launches the application.